akakileti/capstone/README.md

 npm run dev
 ```

-the dev server runs on `http://localhost:5173` and automatically calls the flask api at `http://localhost:5000/api` for every change.
+the dev server runs on `http://localhost:5173` and automatically calls the flask api at `http://localhost:5000/api/projection` for projections.